 Top 4 Mitigation Strategies to Protect Your ICT System

-Download CSOC Protect Notice, Top 4 Mitigation Strategies to Protect Your ICT System (PDF), updated November 2012
+Download ACSC Protect: Top 4 Mitigation Strategies to Protect Your ICT System (PDF), updated November 2012

 - Targeted cyber intrusions remain the biggest threat to government ICT systems.
 Since opening in early 2010, the Cyber Security Operations Centre (CSOC) has detected and responded to thousands of these intrusions.